zichunhao/lgn-autoencoder/README.md

 To achieve Lorentz equivariance, the model works on the [irreducible representations](https://en.wikipedia.org/wiki/Irreducible_representation) of the [Lorentz group](https://en.wikipedia.org/wiki/Representation_theory_of_the_Lorentz_group).
 For instance, Lorentz scalars are (0,0) representations, and 4-vectors, such as the particle 4-momenta, are (1/2,1/2) representations.
 Each representation has its transformation rules.
 That the model is equivariant implies that each parameter in the model will transform according to its corresponding transformation rule if the input undergoes a Lorentz transformation.
 In this way, the model can always generate data that satisfy the special relativity, and the latent space, since all internal parameters are Lorentz tensors, can possibly be more physically interpretable.

+## Results
+### Equivariance Tests
+Boost and rotational equivariance tests were done on the model.
+The rotation angles range from `0` to `2pi`, and the Lorentz factors range from `0` to `11013.2`.
+The model is equivariant with respect to rotation up to floating point errors and is equivariant with respect to boost in the physically relevant region (the errors increase as the Lorentz factor increases because of the floating point sensitivity of boost).
+See [`/results/equivariant_tests/`](https://github.com/zichunhao/lgn-autoencoder/tree/main/results/equivariance_tests) for more details.

 ## References
 ### Relevant Group Equivariant Models